rosmed/rosmed.github.io/embc2026/container.md

 Make sure you have a Vast.ai account and have added credits.
 See [Prerequisites](prerequisites.html) for account setup instructions.

+> **Note:** The screenshots below still show the old "ismr2026" template and team name.
+The actual template and team you'll use are named "embc2026" — the steps are otherwise identical.

 ## Step 1: Open the EMBC2026 Tutorial Template